-- (3) All fees paid to Dr Trench are paid to Judicial Holdings Pty Ltd of which he is a shareholder.
-(4) All fees paid to Mr Ryan are paid to XServ Pty Ltd of which he is a shareholder.
-(5) All fees paid to Dr Jia are paid to Luna Resources Pty Ltd of which he is a shareholder.

-- (6) Mr C Stevens was appointed on 4 October 2021. - (7) Refer to the Equity Instrument Disclosures Relating to KMP section of this remuneration report for further information pertaining to share-based payment expenses recognised for key management personnel.
+- All fees paid to Dr Trench are paid to Judicial Holdings Pty Ltd of which he is a shareholder.
+(1) - All fees paid to Mr Ryan are paid to XServ Pty Ltd of which he is a shareholder.
+(2) - All fees paid to Dr Jia are paid to Luna Resources Pty Ltd of which he is a shareholder.
+(3) - (4) Mr C Stevens resigned on 23 January 2023. - (Ś) Mr W Robertson was appointed in a temporary capacity on 6 April 2023 and resigned on 10 July 2023 - (6) - Mr Graeme Smith was appointed on 10 July 2023 as Non-Executive Director.
+Refer to the Equity Instrument Disclosures Relating to KMP section of this remuneration report for further information pertaining to (7) share-based payment expenses recognised for key management personnel.